 A Generalized Additive Mixed Model (GAMM) was used to assess the effect of the machine used on the amount of time consumption.
-The Generalized Additive Mixed Model is used to fit generalized additive mixed models.
-It allows the modeling of complex relationships when there is a need to include both smooth functions of variability (as in generalized additive models, GAM) and random effects (as in mixed models).
+GAMM allows modelling of complex relationships when there is a need to include both smooth functions of variability (as in generalized additive models, GAM) and random effects (as in mixed models).
 The variable large timber is treated as a fixed effect with a default smooth basis function (thin plate spline basis functions), while machine type and terrain conditions are random effects (Wood 2017).